 904.03(c) Commercial Packaging

-The terminology “applied to the containers for the goods” means applied to any type of commercial packaging that is normal for the particular goods as they move in trade.
+The terminology "applied to the containers for the goods" means applied to any type of commercial packaging that is normal for the particular goods as they move in trade.
 Thus, a showing of the trademark on the normal commercial package for the particular goods is an acceptable specimen.
-For example, gasoline pumps are normal containers or “packaging” for gasoline.
+In re Brown Jordan Co., 219 USPQ 375 (TTAB 1983) (holding that stamping the mark after purchase of the goods, on a tag attached to the goods that are later transported in commerce, is sufficient use).
+For example, gasoline pumps are normal containers or "packaging" for gasoline.

 A specimen showing use of the trademark on a vehicle in which the goods are marketed to the relevant purchasers may constitute use of the mark on a container for the goods, if this is the normal mode of use of a mark for the particular goods.
 In re E.A.
 Miller & Sons Packing Co., 225 USPQ 592 (TTAB 1985).
 But see In re Lyndale Farm, 186 F.2d 723, 88 USPQ 377 (C.C.P.A.
 1951).